-Yesterday it emerged that a massive riot, involving some 2,000 employees, had resulted in the temporary closure of China’s Foxconn facility, which produces many of the world’s most popular electronic devices.
+Yesterday it emerged that a massive riot, involving some 2,000 employees, had resulted in the temporary closure of China’s Foxconn facility, which produces and tests many of the world’s most popular electronic devices.
 Now, Foxconn workers are saying that harsh practices by company security guards are to blame for a melee that left forty people in hospital.

 Foxconn’s Taiyuan facility employs an astounding 79,000 employees and builds many of our favorite tech gadgets, including Apple’s brand new iPhone 5.
 However, by most accounts it’s no Santa’s workshop; last year, workers complained that they were under-paid and over-worked, and that many had never even seen the tech toys they helped to produce.